AnandTiwary20/E-Commerce-Website/README.md

 - Implement routing using React Router. (✓)
 - Implement code splitting and lazy loading for components using React.lazy and Suspense for all the components.
 Implement lazy loading for images. (✓)
+- Apply CSS for styling.
+Ensure the application is responsive and works well on different screen sizes. (✓)
+- Add a button in each ProductItem to add the product to the cart.
+Add a button in each CartItem to remove the product from the cart. (✓)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Modern React E-Commerce Cart